CryptoGenics/redm_moonshine_interiors/README.md

 5. Profit

 # Configuration
-- Change interior sets to load in automatically (using own teleports)
 - Change interior sets per shack in config
+- Disable teleports and have interiors load in on connecting to server

 # Couldnt make without this awesome documentation
 - https://github.com/femga